Does History Support the Bible’s Account of Real People and Events? – Part 2

 Conclusion: Trust Built on Evidence

-Two respected 20th-century archaeologists, William F. Albright and Nelson Glueck—both from non-Christian backgrounds—recognized the Bible as the most reliable historical source from the ancient world.
+Two renowned 20th-century archaeologists, William F. Albright and Nelson Glueck, both non-Christian in background, praised the Bible as the most accurate historical document from the ancient world.

 “The Bible has become a significant source book for secular archaeology… Unlike other scriptures, the biblical record is set in real history—open to testing and verification.”

-➡️ Coming Next: Part 3 – Prophecy and Internal Consistency
+➡️ Coming Next: Part 3 – Internal Consistency

-In the next post, we’ll explore how fulfilled prophecy and the Bible’s internal harmony further support its reliability.
+In the next post, we’ll explore how the Bible’s internal harmony strengthens its reliability.
+Then in Part 4, we’ll turn to fulfilled prophecy as further evidence.

 If this topic resonates with you or raises questions, feel free to leave a comment below.
 And if you’d like to follow the rest of this series, subscribe to be notified when new posts are published on Hope Through Truth.
 Let’s continue pursuing truth together.